-Yeast can occasionally be linked as a cause of allergies, but in my experience, this is not common.
-What I do see quite often in clinical practice, is the situation of yeast overgrowth in animals that suffer from allergies, and the two syndromes are quite distinct.
+Yeast can occasionally be linked as a cause of allergies but this is not common.
+What is more common is the situation of yeast overgrowth in animals that suffer from allergies, and the two syndromes are quite distinct.
 Yeasts exist commonly in nature, and all species of animals and people will have yeasts growing and living in and on their bodies – in fact yeasts are a normal part of our probiotic flora.
 When yeast overgrowth occurs (in people it is often candida species and is an internal issue, whereas in pets it is usually an external disease involving malasezzia species) it is very often secondary to other changes in the body.

 Yeasts are primarily opportunists (like fungi) that will only grow up in large numbers if the environment favours their growth – and this is most common after a course of antibiotics (which kills off other bacteria that will normally control yeasts), or when using corticosteroid drugs (cortisone) which suppresses the immune system.